 be reported on by the representative of the branch of a foreign insurer or Lloyd’s in accordance with Chapter 7.

-The security referred to in subsection (1) may not be accessed by a foreign reinsurer or Lloyd’s without the approval of the Prudential Authority.

-The Prudential Authority may prescribe matters referred to in section 36(6) in respect a branch of a foreign reinsurer, Lloyd’s underwriters, Lloyd’s or the security referred to in subsection (1) or (2).
+The Prudential Authority may prescribe matters referred to in section 36(6) in respect of a branch of a foreign reinsurer, Lloyd’s underwriters, Lloyd’s or the security referred to in subsection (1) or (2).

 Section 36(3), (4) and (5) apply with the necessary changes to a branch of a foreign insurer, Lloyd’s underwriter, Lloyd’s and any security referred to in subsection (1) or (2).

+For purposes of this section “insurance business conducted in the Republic” means insurance business relating to any –

+(a) risk of a policyholder residing or located in the Republic irrespective of where the risk is located and includes any placement of insurance business through a person that provides binder functions referred to in section 49A(1) of the Long-term Insurance Act, 1998 or section 48A(1) of the Short-term Insurance Act, 1998 on behalf of Lloyd’s or a Lloyd’s underwriter; and

+(b) risk emanating in the Republic irrespective of where the policyholder resides or is located.

 Trust and trustees

-(1) A branch of a foreign reinsurer or Lloyd’s must establish a trust in the Republic in accordance with the Trust Property Control Act, 1988 (Act No. 57 of 1988).
+(1) A branch of a foreign reinsurer and Lloyd’s must establish a trust in the Republic in accordance with the Trust Property Control Act, 1988 (Act No. 57 of 1988).

 The trust and the trust deed must comply with any prescribed requirements and be approved by the Prudential Authority.

-The Prudential Authority may, at any time, direct that the trust deed be varied or substituted, or that an additional trustee must be appointed, if the Prudential Authority reasonably believes that it is in the public interest, the interests of policyholders or potential policyholders of the insurer, or in the interest of maintaining the security referred to in section 40.
+(a) The Prudential Authority may, at any time, direct that the trust deed be varied or substituted, or that an additional trustee must be appointed, if the Prudential Authority reasonably believes that it is in the public interest, the interests of policyholders or potential policyholders of the insurer, or in the interest of maintaining the security referred to in section 40.

+(b) The trust deed may not be amended or terminated by any person without the prior approval of the Prudential Authority.

 The Prudential Authority may prescribe requirements relating to the—